mattvenn/formal-intro-course/exercises/part1/README.md

 * Write a cover statement on the `ifdef FORMAL section of ws2812.v that covers the register being loaded with some value you choose.
 * Copy the .sby file from wolf_goat_cabbage.sby and adapt it for the ws2812 design.
 We only need the ws2812.v file.
-* Run the tools and check the trace.
+* Run the tools and check the trace: sby -f ws2812.sby

 ## Try to cover led control pin goes high in ws2812 core